dpuwebservices/springshare/libapps/readme.md

 This files are the ones used by LibApps.
-They are currently hosted on BlueHost at http://libservices.org/3rdpartycontent/libapps/
+They are currently hosted on Siteground at https://files.dpulibrary.org/

+Note that an SSL certificate is required for this subdomain to avoid browser warnings.